SSD Clone or Clean Install? Detailed Comparison & Step Guide

 Notes✍:

-◔ Cloning will overwrite all the content on the target drive, so if your target is a used SSD with some important files on it, please back up files first.
+◔ Cloning will overwrite all the content on the target drive, so if your target is a used SSD with some important files on it, please back up the files first.

 ◔ If your computer has only one SSD slot, you may also need to prepare a SATA-to-USB cable or M.2 SATA SSD to USB adapter according to your SSD type.